Sizzler Cheese Toast – a restaurant icon

 Given that Sizzler is now closed, I can share the recipe for Cheese Toast with you.

-Cheese toast is a delicious blend of textures and flavours, with soft chewy bread on one side complemented by crisp toast on the other and, the subtle yeasted bread flavours contrasting with the sharp umami flavour of aged cheese.
+Cheese toast is a delicious blend of textures and flavours: a true sensory experience exciting taste, smell, flavour, texture, contrast and harmony.
+With soft chewy bread on one side complemented by crisp toast on the other and, the subtle yeasted bread flavours contrasting with the sharp umami flavour of aged cheese.
 It is a special and unique flavour of Sizzler.
 It was served free with every meal and there are even web sites devoted to Sizzler Cheese Toast with tens of thousands of fans around the world.

 The basic recipe for Sizzler Cheese Toast did not change since it originated in the USA more than 60 years ago.
 Thick sliced white bread, spread with a generous mix of parmesan and pecorino romano cheese with margarine, is toasted on a flat grill until golden brown on one side.